 - 1. Each case will be assigned an Investigator by the Honor Council Secretary. - 2.
-The Investigator will immediately contact the professor of the course (to acknowledge receipt of the case), the implicating party (to ascertain the nature of the suspected violation), and any other potential witnesses.
-The implicated student will not be contacted during the investigation, except to be notified of a hearing, if applicable. - 3.
+The Investigator will immediately contact the professor of the course (to acknowledge receipt of the case), the implicating party (to ascertain the nature of the suspected violation), and any other potential witnesses. - 3.
 The implicating party will be interviewed by the Investigator.
-Course

-- professors, implicating students, and/or witnesses will be asked for further information regarding the implicated student, course, and nature of the suspected violation.
-Students will be questioned in a way that avoids leading questions. - 4.
+Course professors, implicating parties, and/or witnesses will be asked for further information regarding the implicated student, course, and nature of the suspected violation.
+Parties will be questioned in a way that avoids leading questions. - 4.
 The Investigator will recommend to the President whether or not a hearing should be held based on all available evidence.
 The President will make the final decision as to whether or not a hearing will occur. - 5.
 The faculty member whose exam is involved in the case will be kept fully aware of the status of the case.
-In particular, the professor will be contacted at the following points: - Immediately after the initial contact with the implicating student, so the professor knows whether the unsigned pledge was an accident or intentional. - b.
+In particular, the professor will be contacted at the following points:

+- a.
+Immediately after the initial contact with the implicating party, so the professor knows whether the unsigned pledge was an accident or intentional. - b.
 When the decision to hold/not hold a hearing is made.
 If no hearing is held, the exam will be returned to the professor.
 If a hearing is to be held, the professor will be notified when the hearing will take place. - c.
 When the Honor Council has fully adjudicated the case.
-This contact should include the sanction, if imposed; returning of the exam; and information regarding appeal procedures, in the event that the student were to appeal the decision of the Honor Council.
+This contact should include the sanction, if imposed; returning of the exam; and information regarding appeal procedures, in the event that the implicated student were to appeal the decision of the Honor Council.